-Further details of the copyright notice form IFRS Foundation is available at http://app1.hkicpa.org.hk/ebook/copyright-notice.pdf
+Further details of the IFRS Foundation copyright notice is available at http://app1.hkicpa.org.hk/ebook/copyright-notice.pdf

-Basis for Conclusions HKFRS 14 Regulatory Deferral Accounts
+Basis for Conclusions on IFRS 14 Regulatory Deferral Accounts

 HKFRS 14 is based on IFRS 14 Regulatory Deferral Accounts.
 In approving HKFRS 14, the Council of the Hong Kong Institute of Certified Public Accountants considered and agreed with the IASB's Basis for Conclusions on IFRS 14.
 Accordingly, there are no significant differences between HKFRS 14 and IFRS 14.
 The IASB's Basis for Conclusions is reproduced below.
 The paragraph numbers of IFRS 14 referred to below generally correspond with those in HKFRS 14.